 LLC owners are busy people.
 Many, in addition to nurturing and growing their own business, also work part or full-time for an outside employer.
 That can certainly help create financial security during the uncertain early days of fledgling startups, but what does it mean if and when outside employment is terminated?
 The regulations regarding unemployment benefits for LLC owners are nuanced and varied.
 We’ve compiled the highlights of what you need to know about filing for and collecting unemployment.

 With the nation and the world thrust into an unprecedented time of uncertainty and worry, we’re following developments the U.S. Department of Labor (DOL) is making to unemployment laws and regulations.
 The situation is changing rapidly, but with unemployment claims skyrocketing by 33 percent in the last week, the government is rushing to make benefits available to those who need them most.
 And with state websites crashing as nearly 300,000 citizens attempt to file for aid, the situation is becoming critical.
-Here’s what you need to know about COVID-19 and its impact on unemployment:
+We’ve heard of a new tool called DoNotPay app that helps get unemployment claims processed quicker to get money to people faster.
+Here’s what else you need to know about COVID-19 and its impact on unemployment:

 Every State Is Different